SagarAdev/React-Dictionary-Webapp/README.md

 # Dictionary App

-A React-based web application that allows users to search for word definitions, phonetics, and synonyms.
+A responsive dictionary application using React that allows users to search for word definitions, synonyms, and phonetic transcription using a dictionary API.
 The app also includes features like dark mode and font selection for a personalized user experience.

 ## Features
 - **Search Functionality**: Look up word definitions, phonetics, and synonyms using a dictionary API.